xavier414/UC3M_MultiAnalysis_Project_1/README.md

   2.4) 4-PCA: file with the PCA study by the three categories: Sex, Pain and death

-3) For checking the Rmarkdown report, check the file "Project_Report.Rmd"
+3) For checking the Rmarkdown report,

+  3.1) File "Project_Report.Rmd" is the first exploration of the data set

+  3.2) File "Step1_Project.Rmd" is the first study of the data set:
+    a) Visual Analysis
+    b) Sample Estimators
+    c) PCA
 4) Final version of the document is "Project_Report.pdf"